-Running for more than 15 years, the BMC Frostbite Advisory service has helped countless skiers, snowboarders and mountaineers to deal with their injuries.
-We spoke to 2 of the team, David Hillebrandt and Chris Imray, about their work...
+Running for more than 15 years, the BMC Frostbite Advisory service has helped countless skiers, snowboarders and mountaineers deal with their injuries.
+We spoke to 2 members of the team, David Hillebrandt and Chris Imray, about their work...

 Thanks David and Chris for answering our questions.
 Can you tell us how the BMC Frostbite Advisory Service came about?

 DH: I was contacted through the BMC by a father of a 22 year old who suffered frostbite whilst descending from the summit of Aconcagua (6962m).
 The mountaineer had managed to walk out on frozen feet and reached the hospital in Mendoza where they'd dressed his toes.
 Once back in Buenos Aires a local surgeon suggested surgery to remove the dead flesh and follow up with a skin graft from the groin.
 It was at this point that he started to have doubts and contacted his father.
 Within 6 hours of the initial phone call, I was able to share photos of his injuries and discuss his case with Chris.
 We were able to advise him against surgery and return home as quickly as possible.
 We helped arrange a business class flight so that he could elevate his leg and sufficient champagne to dilate his injured blood vessels!
 He went on to make a full recovery and ran the London Marathon 3 months later dressed as a fairy!
 Surgery was not needed.

 We later wrote it up for the BMJ - The article can be found here.

 With so many people getting in touch has a common pattern of injury emerged?

 DH: I think a lot of people put on new clean socks for summit day and they are too tight.
 Lacing boots too tight is another cause.
 Talking about common patterns of injury it's worth looking at our write up of Kite Skier's Toe.
 What do you think Chris?